 Large credit losses can result in otherwise profitable banks reporting a loss.
 This FI Analysis describes a methodology for estimating how large credit losses can be in a stressed macroeconomic scenario.

-The European Commission has decided not to propose to the European Council a rejection of Finansinspektionen’s proposal to change the method for the application of the current risk weight floor for Swedish mortgages.
-This means that the measure may be implemented in Sweden.
+The European Commission has announced that it does not intend to object to FI's intention to extend the current risk weight floor for Swedish mortgages.
+This means that FI may implement the measure.

 The tax rebate for interest expenses – the interest deduction – means that households borrow more, and can and want to pay more for homes.
 This means that the households experience an increase in both their liabilities and assets, which in turn could have an impact on the stability of the financial system.
 In this FI Analysis, we calculate the impact of a change to the interest deduction.
 The reason for this analysis is the direct link between interest deductions and households’ loans.

 Finansinspektionen has notified the EU Parliament, the Council, the Commission, the European Systemic Risk Board (ESRB) and the European Banking Authority (EBA) that it intends to adopt a decision to extend the current risk weight floor for Swedish Mortgages for a period of one year, in accordance with Article 458 of the CRR.